Enrique1987/databricks/01_01_Data_Enginner_Associate/Data-Enginner-Associate-Theorie.md

 you can understand how data is flowing and being transformed.

 In a more code-based environment, or if you're using something like Databricks notebooks, the flow definition might be best understood by examining the sequence of SQL queries, Python transformations, or other code snippets.
-For example, seeing a sequence of SQL queries that extract data from Table A, transform it, and then insert it into Table B.
+For example, seeing a sequence of SQL queries that extract data FROM Table A, transform it, and then insert it into Table B.

 **Workflow orchestration patterns.**